Deathamns/Viewhance/README.md

 # Prepare and package for Chromium
 sh build.sh crx pack

+# Generate meta-data for Maxthon and Safari
+sh build.sh meta mxaddon safariextz
 ```

-For generating only meta-data (manifest and locales files, and/or update-files when the `pack` argument is given), the `build_meta.py` script can be used (requires Python3).
-Similarly, it accepts the *platform codes* and the `pack` argument.
-The same effect is achieved by running `sh build.sh meta [platform(s)]` command.

 ## Development ##
-For testing you can build (described above) the extension for a selected platform, and install it from the `build/_platform_` directory for your browser.
+For testing, you can build (described above) the extension for a selected platform, and install it from the `build/_platform_` directory for your browser.

 Some browsers (on some platforms) support reading the files through symbolic links, and for them there is a `useln` argument for the `build.sh` script to create symbolic links instead of copying the project files. `useln` is ignored when `pack` is used.